money-on-chain/Moc-Jobs/README.md

 AWS Jobs are setup as services in AWS ECS.
 On the task definition it's important to set up the proper environment variables.

-1. MOC_JOBS_CONFIG: The config.json you find in your _version/ENVIRONMENT_ folder as a flattened json
+1. APP_CONFIG: The config.json you find in your _version/ENVIRONMENT_ folder as a flattened json
 2. ACCOUNT_PK_SECRET: The Private Key of the account that the jobs use.
 You need to set this as **"valueFrom"** and store the PK in AWS System Manager as an **encrypted parameter**
 3. MOC_JOBS_NAME: The name of the environment where you are deploying (moc-alphatestnet, moc-testnet, rrc20-testnet)
 4. AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY: these are needed for the heartbeat function of the jobs, as it needs an account that has write access to a metric in Cloudwatch
+5. APP_CONFIG_NETWORK: The enviroment we want to connect
-5. MOC_JOBS_NETWORK: The network here is listed in MOC_JOBS_CONFIG
+5. APP_CONNECTION_NETWORK: Coonection network

 **Note Important:** Take a look to folder **enviroments**.
 Tasks Definitions.